Rebelstar: Reception

 CRASH gave Rebelstar 93%, making it a Crash Smash.
 The magazine was impressed with the fast pace, challenging difficulty level, and clear graphics.
 The character graphics and individual morale and skills were felt to contribute towards the game's atmosphere.
 The reviewer pointed out some similarities with Snapshot, a module for the 1977 Game Designers' Workshop role playing game Traveller.

 Rebelstar was also ranked as the second greatest Spectrum game of all time by Your Sinclair, which held Rebelstar as an example of how the wargaming genre could be "an experience unrivalled for thrills by all but the most adrenalin-pumping blaster".
 Both Your Sinclair and CRASH praised the decision to release the game at the budget price of £1.99.

+It was one of 3 Spectrum games listed in the book 1001 Video Games You Must Play Before You Die.

 Rebelstar II

-Rebelstar II (also known as Rebelstar II: Alien Encounter) was developed by Target Games and published in 1988 on Telecomsoft's Silverbird label (their rebranded budget range).
+Rebelstar II (also known as Rebelstar II: Alien Encounter) was developed by Target Games and published in 1989 on Telecomsoft's Silverbird label (their rebranded budget range).
 Again, it was programmed by Julian Gollop, with Ian Terry providing graphical assistance.

 The scenario takes place on the planet of Thray 6, on which an alien race is threatening Rebelstar.
 The Raiders' objective is to kill aliens, kill the alien queen, and capture alien eggs.
 The Raiders have a set escape window, with their shuttle landing on turn 15 and taking off on 26.
 At that point, the game ends and victory points compared.
 The left half of the map is an outdoor environment, with bushes, trees, rivers and marshes.
 The alien queen herself can fire a short-ranged but deadly acidic spit.

 Reception

-CRASH gave Rebelstar II an overall 90%, highlighting the excellent graphics and engrossing gameplay: "it can all get very exhilarating to see laser bolts flying back and forth, occasionally missing by pixels."
-Similarities with the film Aliens were pointed out, with the visual appearance of the antagonists, the storyline, and the names of some of the Raiders: "This is a game to appeal not only to strategists, but also fans of the Alien movies and in fact anyone who enjoys a really good - and very tense - game."
+CRASH gave Rebelstar II an overall 90%, highlighting the excellent graphics and engrossing gameplay.
+The magazine also noted some similarities with the film Aliens, with the visual appearance of the antagonists, the storyline, and the names of some of the Raiders.